cfrancisco726/Vinyl-Records/README.md

 Live demo [_here_](https://destination-finder.herokuapp.com/)

-> Since it is hosted on heroku the initial load time may lag.
-Currently there are issues connecting to MongoDB atlas so trips at the moment can't be saved.
-Previous working database was connected to mLab.
-There have been changes to the API so the search function may not return results on every destination anymore.
+> Local version is working.
+Currently experiencing problems with Heroku for live version.

 ## Description

 - React App that connects to a NodeJS and Express backend.
 Communicates data with Mongo Atlas database.
-- Admin section to set record price, image, name and
+- Admin section to add record price, image, artist and record title.
+Delete option as well.
+- Can purchase records and see in cart

 ## Technologies Used